stephgeorge22/weather-dashboard/README.md

 THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity <br />
 WHEN I click on a city in the search history <br />
 THEN I am again presented with current and future conditions for that city <br />

+## Questions
+Hi, I'm Stephanie.
+If you like my work and want to connect please feel free to reach out!

+Github: www.github.com/stephgeorge22
+Email: stephanie.george22@gmail.com

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)